This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-- Start with the meatballs.
-Boil the lentils till it becomes soft but not mushy.
+- Boil the lentils until soft but not mushy.

 - Put a pan on the heat, add 1 teaspoon of olive oil, add roughly chopped onions and garlic and cook until it turns light brown.